Send money overseas anytime, from anywhere

 - No symbols can be used in the beneficiary name (e.g. "&", "/" etc)

-- We are unable to send funds to certain countries – view list of countries
+- We are unable to send funds to certain countries.

 The financial products (Drafts and Telegraphic Transfers) referred to in this communication are provided by Western Union Business Solutions (Australia) Pty Ltd ABN 24 150 129 749 AFSL 40409, trading as Western Union Business Solutions (“WUBS”), under its agreement(s) with your Financial Institution.
 Fees & Charges and Terms & Conditions apply.

 It's important for you to consider the relevant Product Disclosure Statement (“PDS”) and any other relevant WUBS documents before you decide whether or not a financial product is right for you.
-A Draft PDS is available for each financial product issued by WUBS from your Financial Institution or on the compliance section of our website.
+A Draft PDS is available for each financial product issued by WUBS from your Financial Institution or on the compliance section of the Western Union Website.
 Any advice provided above is general and does not take account of your personal objectives, financial situation or needs.

 This communication has been prepared solely for informational purposes and does not in any way create any binding obligations.
 The relationship relating to the financial products referred to in this communication are solely between you and the Financial Institution.
 No representations, warranties or conditions of any kind, express or implied, are made in this communication.